Resilient Communities Project

 UM RCP at the Scott County Fair

 In July, Scott County formally kicked off the partnership with the University of Minnesota at the county's biggest gathering - the County Fair.
 Thanks to everyone who stopped by the booth to learn more about this unique program.
 Fair goers had an opportunity to complete an on-line survey around a handful of community resilience topics (click here to take this same survey).
-Look for UM and County staff promoting the RCP at other community events this fall!

 Please bookmark this page and check back regularly over the next year to see important notices and information related to the Resilient Communities Project.